WeMakeDevs/github-tutorial/README.md

-# Community Classroom is OP
+ #community Classroom OP

 - Kunal Kushwaha says that this community is amazing.
-- Kunal made this change
+- Isaiah made this change
-- I love MLH
+- Isaiah loves this community
-- More power to kunal. love the work which your are doing for the community.
+- Well done kunal,God bless you.
-- Anirudh Sharma finds the Community Classroom initiative really great!
+- Isaiah orekan finds the Community Classroom initiative really great!